Wade-Protocol/info/README.md

 ### Challenges:
 - **Sybil in Web3**: The ability to create multiple anonymous identities enables bad actors to exploit decentralized platforms through scams, rug pulls, and phishing attacks.
-Sybil resistance is a huge challenge for `Wade protocol` currently.
+Sybil resistance is a huge challenge for `Trust protocol` currently.
 - **Track of Credibility**: Honest users have other reliable way to demonstrate trustworthiness which may not be captured fully by the protocol, reducing collaboration and opportunities.